 FARGO - The three Empire Liquors employees had no problem listing off the reasons why North Dakotans drink more beer than any other state's residents.

+“What else is there to do here?”
+Mike Kemp asked in between helping customers buy alcohol late Tuesday afternoon at the downtown Fargo liquor store.
 North Dakota is the No. 1 state for beer consumption per capita, a recent report shows.
 Residents drank 43.3 gallons of beer on average in 2013, topping the ranking for the second straight year.

 In second place was New Hampshire, with 42.2 gallons per capita.
 Just across the border, Minnesotans drank 28.7 gallons on average.
 Residents of Utah drank the least, with just 19.6 gallons each.

 The study by Beer Marketer's Insights, an industry publication, is not exact.
 It’s calculated by dividing the amount of beer shipped to a state divided by the state’s residents.